hemanthkumargr/docs/tutorials/Extending-Services-Tutorial.md

 ### Extending a Broadleaf Component ###
 You may also wish to extend Broadleaf functionality rather than completely reimplementing an interface.
 This can be done by simply extending a concrete implementation of a service and then redefining it just as we did with the SearchService above.

 _**WARNING: One thing to consider is that Broadleaf uses AOP for a number of functions, including pricing.
-Be careful when extending Broadleaf services.**_
+Be careful when extending Broadleaf services, especially when calling a super method.
+The AOP might not be invoked in these cases.**_

+For example, CartService and OrderService have pricing functionality on a number of methods.
+This handled by an AOP interceptor.
+If you extend CartService, for example, and create a new method that has custom functionality, but delegates to a super method, then the AOP will not get invoked.
+The only options in this case is to override the exact superclass method (rather than creating a new method signature) or to wrap, or decorate, the CartService with a completely new service.
+This will ensure that the calls to the CartService are invoked via its interface and that the AOP interceptor(s) are invoked as well.